Ewogijk/runeOS/CONTRIBUTING.md

 ## Missing a Feature?

-You can request a new feature or an enhancement to an existing feature by [submitting an issue](#submitting-issues).
+You can request a new feature or an enhancement of an existing feature by [submitting an issue](#submitting-issues).

 If you want to implement a feature yourself, please first consider the size of your feature to